MichaelCurrin/dev-cheatsheets/cheatsheets/markdown.md

 ## Collapsible items

+How to create sections which can expand and collapse again.

-Use the `details` and `summary` HTML tags on Github, without any additional CSS.
+Use the `details` and `summary` HTML tags in markdown on Github, without any additional CSS.

 Code: